Introduction: Is Addiction a Disease or a Choice?

 Declaring Addiction a Public Health Priority

 It is essential that addiction is viewed not just as an individual’s responsibility, but as a public health priority.
+Addiction is a disease.
 For example, public health strategies such as providing access to effective treatment, and investing in research and development can help to reduce addiction-related harm.
 Enabling people who are addicted by giving out free needles and decriminalizing hard drugs is definitely not the answer.

 Providing Supportive Care